Long-billed thrasher: Distribution and habitat

-This species is a resident in southern Texas north to San Antonio and Aranas, south through north-western Mexico to central Veracruz, east to eastern Coahuila, San Luis Potosi and Hildalgo.
+This species is a resident in southern Texas north to San Antonio and Aransas County, south through north-western Mexico to central Veracruz, east to eastern Coahuila, San Luis Potosí and Hidalgo.
 The breeding density is at the highest among the Rio Grande Valley.
 Although it is a resident in the lower Rio Grande Valley, a significant amount of its habitat was destroyed for agricultural purposes, and its population in the area decreased from the 1930s to the 1970s.
 Some human activity that has introduced appropriate habitat is thought to have been some help the species, and it is still is a common resident within its range.
 In Texas there is some evidence of a northern and eastern expansion of the range over a five decade span (1957-2007), with climate change as the suggested cause.
 With the exception of vagrants found in New Mexico and Colorado, the species is a permanent resident of its range.